1913 Suffrage March

 Source

-BACKGROUND: Mussey and Gillette up the Washington college of Law so that more white women would be allowed to practice law.
-Gillette having been denied entry into many law schools due to her gender earned her law degree from Howard University and often went back her alma mater to encourage the students and staff to participate in women's rights issues.
+BACKGROUND: Mussey and Gillette created the Washington College of Law enabling more white women to practice law.
+Gillette having been denied entry into many law schools due to her gender earned her law degree from Howard University and often went back to her alma mater to encourage the students and staff to participate in women's rights issues.

 page 67 Pauls' discussion with Fry